Awelson/MathBlog/_posts/2021-08-15-welcome-to-jekyll.markdown

 - What should it mean for a set to be bounded/unbounded below?
 - If a set \\( A \\) is bounded below, does \\( \text{inf }A \\) exist?
 In other words, does the least upper bound property translate over to greatest lower bounds as well?
 The answer is yes!

 > Definition 1.1.6 A subset \\(A \subseteq \mathbb{R} \\) is said to be bounded if it is both bounded above and bounded below.
 It is clear that a bounded set has both a least upper bound and a greatest lower bound.
-If \\( A \\) is either unbounded above or unbounded below, we simply say that it is unbounded.
+If a set is not bounded we say that it is unbounded.

 After completing the exercises above, you will notice that the concept of greatest lower bounds is not dissimilar to that of least upper bounds, in fact, a relationship between least upper bound and greatest lower bound can be described as follows: